vallurumk/sheffield-bioinformatics-core.github.io/_people/dennis.md

 othernames: Dennis
 surname: Wang
 role: Associate Scientific Director
-summary: Dennis joined The University of Sheffield in September 2016 as a Lecturer in Genomic Medicine
+summary: Dennis joined The University of Sheffield in September 2016 as a Lecturer in Genomic Medicine.
+During his time at Sheffield he acted as the co-Director for the MSc in Genomic Medicine course and Lead PI for Genomics in the NIHR Sheffield Biomedical Research Centre.
 ---